We accredit pharmacy education programs in Australia to:

 If your application is not complete, we may return it to you and ask you to re-submit.

 We'll establish a team of 3 suitably qualified and experienced Site Evaluation Team (SET) members.
 This team will assess your written application, as well as undertake a site visit.
-We'll also provide a trained auditor to support the SET.
+We'll also provide an APC auditor to support the SET.

-For details on the SET members skills and expertise, see the Pharmacy Degree Handbook.
+For details on the SET members skills and expertise, see the Pharmacy Program Accreditation Guide.